aTonyXiao/Spendwiser/server/README.md

 This is the containerized server that utilizes MongoDB and Express to create an API for database and user authentication operations

+## Configuration

+1. First copy the "config/.env-template" into the root of the server folder, renaming the file to a ".env" file.
+2. Fill out the file, changing the necessary variables

+Notes:
+- When loading a file, uncomment the proper LOAD_FILE line and run once in order to load in data into the database.
+Once it runs, stop the server and comment out the line again.
+- For DB_LOCATION, make sure the folder exists before running the server

 ## Deployment

 Requirements:
 - Docker

-First make sure a folder named 'database' and 'cert' is created before running.

-Place the necessary keys in the cert folder for proper SSL communication
+First follow the configuration instructions beforehand

 To run, first build the container using: `docker compose build`

+### For production:
+Run the server containers using: `docker compose up`

+### For development:
-Then run the server containers using: `docker compose up`
+Run the server containers using: `docker compose -f docker-compose.yml -f docker-compose.dev.yml up`